gparlakov/jstalks-2021-optimising-angular/TASKS.md

 6. See [help](./files/src/app/app.component.spec.ts.help)

 // TODO - revisit to align with point 4. above - TestBed
+// Notes: Talk a bit about implementation details in tests ?
 # # 3.
 Basic testing - Using the CLI generated tests

 1. Create a new component using the `ng generate component shared/notification`